 Say you apply for a mortgage and your lender approves.
 You make a bid and close on a home, becoming a proud owner of a new house.
 Your lender now has less money to lend out because of your mortgage.
 It can recoup this money by selling your mortgage to a GSE, like Fannie Mae or Freddie Mac, or other financial institutions.
 Now the lender has more money to loan out to others.

 Your mortgage is then pooled together with other mortgages and creates a mortgage-backed security.
 The buyer then sells these securities to investors from around the world.
 These can be pension funds, mutual funds, insurance companies and banks.

 Investors buy shares of these bundled mortgages because they’re a near-guaranteed source of steady income.
-This steady income is due to homeowners like yourself making regular mortgage payments.
+This steady income comes from homeowners like yourself making regular mortgage payments.

 You pay a mortgage servicer – the company that manages your loan – and they send the payment to the financial institution that owns the mortgage.
 The servicer keeps a percentage of the payment as part of their fee for managing the mortgage.

-The benefits to the secondary mortgage market are plentiful.
-It encourages the movement of money, which helps borrowers gain access to funding their home buying needs.
-The secondary mortgage market also keeps rates lower and more consistent.
+What does the secondary mortgage market do for the housing market?
+The benefits are plentiful.
+The system encourages the movement of money, which helps borrowers gain access to funding their home buying needs.
+The secondary mortgage market also keeps mortgage interest rates lower and more consistent.

 For lenders, being able to sell mortgages means they can fund more loans.
 It relieves them of the risk of the loan, and they can still make money on fees.

 The buyers can then bundle the mortgages and create securities.
 Investors who buy these securities can receive a reliable return due to borrowers paying their mortgage payment.

 When the system works, there are wins across the board.
 Retirees have money coming from investment funds, banks have money to loan people and you have access to the money you need to buy a home.